loxilb-io/loxilbdocs/docs/k0s_quick_start.md

 ## LoxiLB Quick Start Guide with k0s/kube-router

-This document will explain how to install a K0s cluster with its default kube-router based networking and loxilb as an external load balancer.
+This guide will explain how to:

+* Deploy a single-node K0s cluster with kube-router networking
+* Expose services with loxilb as an external load balancer

-### Prerequisite
+### Prerequisite(s)

+* Single node with Linux
-[Install](https://docs.docker.com/engine/install/ubuntu/) docker runtime to manage loxilb.
+* [Install](https://docs.docker.com/engine/install/ubuntu/) docker runtime to manage loxilb

 ### Topology